 We know that monastics practice poverty.
 They voluntarily give up possessing, owning, and striving to acquire.
 But the Church also remembers a monastic saint who cautioned aspiring monastics against being too quick to embrace poverty.

-Saint Syncletica (called "Amma" just as the desert fathers were called "Abba") was born to a prominent family in Alexandria in the fourth century, and was one of the women who went to the desert to live a life free from distractions and close to God.
+Saint Syncletica (called "Amma" just as the desert fathers were called "Abba") was born to a prominent family in Alexandria in the fourth century, and was one of the women who went to the desert to live a life close to God and free from distractions.
 Though such women were few in number, they faithfully followed the example of Abba Anthony (Saint Anthony the Great) and others in fasting strictly, praying intensely, and inspiring those who came to them for counsel or to join them in asceticism.
 Many, like Saint Syncletica, received spiritual gifts of discernment and healing.

 Syncletica was approached by great numbers of women who hoped to become monastics.
 Because she had the gift of discernment she perceived that some of them, though they were full of enthusiasm, were not ready to take on the rigorous discipline of poverty.
 They had been comfortable and not at all deprived in their lives.
 Syncletica knew that if they simply threw away their possessions without taking the "proper prerequisites" they would "be like one who squanders her goods without careful deliberation, only to repent of her rashness."